-Congratulations!
-Your workshop has been a great SUCCESS.
+Let's fast-forward in time.
+Your workshop has been a great success, congratulations!
 Now let's think about what comes after.
 Your participants have been learning and talking and sharing; they are energized.
-So, how do you keep the momentum going?
+So, how do you keep the MOMENTUM going?

 At the end of the workshop, be sure to talk with your participants about NEXT STEPS.
-Are they interested in setting up an accountability partnership with another participant or two to check in with occasionally?
+Are they interested in setting up an accountability partnership with other participants to check in with occasionally?
 Do they want you to reach out in a month or so and see how they are doing?
 (Note: only offer this if this is something you would be willing to do).
-Does the group want to get back together again and share progress stories?
+Does the group want to get back together again at some future date and share progress stories?
 Be sure to allow time to talk with your participants at the close of the workshop and help them identify next steps: STRATEGIES to continue the planning work, and to translate their plan into ACTION.
 Ultimately, you want to make sure the workshop is the beginning of a longer process of inquiry, reflection, and action, not a one-off event.